Ada-Audio/audio_wavefiles/README.md

 - Conversion between PCM buffer data type and wavefile data type.
      - Adaptations for different precisions are performed automatically.

-See CHANGELOG.md file for a comprehensive list of features.
+See the [CHANGELOG](CHANGELOG.md) file for a comprehensive list of features.

 License & Copyright